 Particles of the virus range from larger respiratory droplets to smaller aerosols.
 They can be spread by air or direct contact, for example, while sneezing, coughing, breathing, verbal communication or touching surfaces.
 The virus easily spreads in poorly ventilated and highly frequented indoor settings, as the particles occur in the air and travel.
 And due to current evidence, the transmission of the virus spreads mainly to people in close physical contact within one metre.
 Such particles are then being inhaled or come directly into contact with the eyes, nose, or mouth.

 Face masks are a key measure to suppress transmission and save lives as they protect our respiratory system by filtering out and blocking contaminants.
 Therefore, face masks can be used for the protection of healthy persons but also to prevent onward transmission.
 Filtration efficiency depends on the type of mask.
 After almost two years in the pandemic, different face coverings have appeared on the market.
-DIY cloth masks are the simplest option which, however, doesn't have such effective filtration as surgical masks or respirators. är now offers a more sustainable choice of an FFP2 respirator mask, which, thanks to self-cleaning technology and special disinfection, last up to 5 times longer than the regular respirators. är FFP2 Respirator can block up to 99.8% of contaminants smaller than 0.3μm in size, including not only viruses but pollen, smog and dust as well.
+DIY cloth masks are the simplest option which, however, doesn't have such effective filtration as surgical masks or respirators. är now offers a more sustainable choice of an FFP2 respirator mask, which, thanks to self-cleaning technology and special disinfection, last up to 5 times longer than the regular respirators. är FFP2 Respirator comes with ViralOff®️ which is developed by the Swedish company Polygiene® and improves hygiene and protective qualities.

 Besides transmission by air, droplets can be picked up from surfaces as well.
 And for this reason, wearing a mask is only a part of the protective approach, and you should not forget to observe other rules, including physical distancing, hand hygiene, covering sneezes, coughs and more.